Clothing in India: Sari and wrapped garments

 Rignai is the traditional dress of Tripuri women, the native inhabitants of Tripura.
 It is worn by wrapping it around the waist.
 It's worn with "Rikutu" which covers the upper half of the body.
-It is worn by the every Tripuri women in Tripura.
+It is worn by every Tripuri woman in Tripura.

-The most significant rignai is called the "Chamathwi bar" and comprises white cloth bordered by maroon or other colors.
+The most significant rignai is called the "Chamathwi bar" and comprises white cloth bordered by maroon or other colours.
 The "Chamathwi bar" is worn during important occasions like wedding ceremonies and festivals like Goria Puja and Hangrai.

 Salwar Kameez

 The salwar is a generic description of the lower garment incorporating the Punjabi salwar, Sindhi suthan, Dogri pajama (also called suthan), and the Kashmiri suthan.
 The salwar kameez has been traditionally worn by the women of the Punjab region and neighbouring areas, including Punjab, Haryana, Himachal Pradesh and Jammu and Kashmir, where the ensemble has been called the Punjabi suit, salwar suit or simply suit.
 The Punjabi suit also includes the "churidaar" and "kurta" ensemble which is also popular in Southern India where it is known as the "churidaar".

 The material for the dupatta usually depends upon that of the suit and is generally of cotton, georgette, silk, chiffon among others.

 The suthan, similar to the salwar is common in Sindh where it is worn with the cholo and Kashmir where it is worn with the Phiran.
 The Kashmiri phiran is similar to the Dogri pajama.
 The patiala salwar is an exaggeratedly wide version of the salwar, its loose pleats stitched together at the bottom.